Sell a Practice

 1. You make the decision to sell.

-2. Decide to engage the service of ProMed Financial for professional assistance in marketing, determining the value, procuring the “Right Buyer” who appreciates your practice opportunity, determining after an extensive analyst the Fair Market Value of your practice.
+2. You decide to engage the services of ProMed Financial for professional assistance in marketing, determining the value, procuring the right buyer who appreciates your practice opportunity, and determining after an extensive analysis the fair market value of your practice.

-4. Upon their review and continued expressed interest, we will make arrangements for an initial introduction through a conference call, personal meeting and/or zoom.
+4. Upon their review and continued interest, we will make arrangements for an initial introduction through a conference call, personal meeting, and/or Zoom.

-5. If the Buyer wants to move forward we will initiate a Letter of Intent followed with Due Diligence Period, arrange for Financing and continue with an Asset Purchase Agreement.
+5. If the buyer wants to move forward, we will initiate a letter of intent followed with a due diligence period, arrange for financing, and continue with an asset purchase agreement.
 Guidance will be provided along the way.

-6. Arrangements are made for closing the sale and transferring the practice and provide any necessary training and introductions to referring sources.
+6. Arrangements are made for closing the sale, transferring the practice, and providing any necessary training and introductions to referring sources.

 “HOW LONG DOES IT TAKE TO SELL MY PRACTICE?”

-There is no exact answer to this as we have sold practices in one day, one week/month, etc. If we have not received an offer within 3 months then we will revisit and examine possible reasons; such as, possibly overpriced, unfavorable location, little transition, key personnel leaving.
+There is no exact answer to this question, as we have sold practices in one day, one week/month, etc. If we have not received an offer within three months, then we will revisit and examine possible reasons such as: overpriced, unfavorable location, little transition, key personnel leaving.
 Whatever the reason and whatever your motivation may be could require some adjustment.
-Price is a majoring determining factor.
+Price is a major determining factor.